adriens/schemacrawler-plugin-neo4j/README.md

 # Maven Central Repo availability

-A ticket has been open to upload artifact to Sonatype (http://central.sonatype.org/), see https://issues.sonatype.org/browse/OSSRH-16543 for more details.
+A ticket has been opened to upload artifact to Sonatype (http://central.sonatype.org/), see https://issues.sonatype.org/browse/OSSRH-16543 for more details.

 # Donate